BradleyMarie/plyodine/README.md

 ## Examples

-Currently, there is no example code written for PLYodine; however, since PLYodine has good unit test coverage you can use the test code as a reference for how to work with the library.
+Currently, there is no example code written for PLYodine; however, the code in the `readers` and `writers` directories can be used as a reference when working with the `PlyReader` and `PlyWriter` classes respectively.

-Additionally, the code in the `readers` and `writers` directories can be used as a reference when working with the `PlyReader` and `PlyWriter` classes respectively.
+Additionally, there is good documentation of the PLYodine interface in its various header files.

 ## Versioning